evansbenj/2024_BIO722/5_more_on_Stacks.md

 Assuming that went smoothly, you can now compare pairwise nucleotide diversity inside and outside of genes using these commands:

-For nucleotide diversity inside genes, use a `whitelist`:
+From within the `Stacks_Results` directory, you can calculate nucleotide diversity inside of genes using this `whitelist`, like this:

-`/usr/local/stacks/bin/populations -P path_to_Stacks_Results_folder/Stacks_Results -b 1 -r 1.0 -t 36 -W gene_whitelist`
+`/usr/local/stacks/bin/populations -P ./ -b 1 -r 1.0 -t 36 -W gene.whitelist`

 Now check the pairwise diverisity within genes like this: